 What Are Heirloom Tomatoes?

-Heirloom tomatoes are simply stunning to look at.
+Heirloom tomatoes are simply stunning to look at and the best tomatoes for a salad.
 Love walking through a farmers’ market and seeing them in such abundance.
-I love how they come in all sorts of shapes, sizes and colours, with all of its folds and bumps.
+I love how they come in all sorts of shapes, sizes and colours, with all of their folds and bumps.

 Essentially, they are open-pollinated varieties.
 This means that if you re-plant the seeds from heirloom tomatoes, they will grow into new tomato plants.